© 2021, Christian Cassidy. Updated 2026.

 the top floor, flames had blocked his path to the skylight.
 He had to

-break a window and hang from the ledge until fire
+break a front window and hang from the ledge until firefighters rescued him.

 The ledge was just nine inches wide and